Mary Seacole: In Central America, 1851–54

 In 1850, Seacole's half-brother Edward moved to Cruces, Panama, which was then part of the Republic of New Granada.
 There, approximately 45 mi up the Chagres River from the coast, he followed the family trade by establishing the Independent Hotel to accommodate the many travellers between the eastern and western coasts of the United States (the number of travellers had increased enormously, as part of the 1849 California Gold Rush).
 Cruces was the limit of navigability of the Chagres River during the rainy season, which lasts from June to December.
 Travellers would ride on donkeys approximately 20 mi along the Las Cruces trail from Panama City on the Pacific Ocean coast to Cruces, and then 45 mi down-river to the Atlantic Ocean at Chagres (or vice versa).
 In the dry season, the river subsided, and travellers would switch from land to the river a few miles farther downstream, at Gorgona.
 Most of these settlements have now been submerged by Gatun Lake, formed as part of the Panama Canal.

 In 1851, Seacole travelled to Cruces to visit her brother.
 Shortly after her arrival, the town was struck by cholera, a disease which had reached Panama in 1849.
 Seacole was on hand to treat the first victim, who survived, which established Seacole's reputation and brought her a succession of patients as the infection spread.
 The rich paid, but she treated the poor for free.
 Many, both rich and poor, succumbed.
 She eschewed opium, preferring mustard rubs and poultices, the laxative calomel (mercurous chloride), sugars of lead (lead(II) acetate), and rehydration with water boiled with cinnamon.
-While her preparations had moderate success, she faced little competition, the only other treatments coming from a "timid little dentist", who was an inexperienced doctor sent by the Panamanian government, and the Roman Catholic Church.
+While she believed her preparations had moderate success, she faced little competition, the only other treatments coming from a "timid little dentist", who was an inexperienced doctor sent by the Panamanian government, and the Catholic Church.

 The epidemic raged through the population.
 Seacole later expressed exasperation at their feeble resistance, claiming they "bowed down before the plague in slavish despair".
 She performed an autopsy on an orphan child for whom she had cared, which gave her "decidedly useful" new knowledge.
 At the end of this epidemic she herself contracted cholera, forcing her to rest for several weeks.
 In her autobiography, The Wonderful Adventures of Mrs. Seacole in Many Lands, she describes how the residents of Cruces responded: "When it became known that their "yellow doctress" had the cholera, I must do the people of Cruces the justice to say that they gave me plenty of sympathy, and would have shown their regard for me more actively, had there been any occasion."